 The invite to one of THE most exclusive events has landed on your doorstep and you are now in a state of mild hysteria.
 I thought I should share my Top Tips for a Buckingham Palace Garden Party as we have just been to our first.

-I was thrilled to be invited by Hotter Shoes recently to choose a pair of shoes for the event and the ones above were perfect.
+I got some new ones from Hotter Shoes as I know they are comfortable, and they had a sturdier heel.
 Just the right amount of height to feel special but not so high that I couldn’t walk or stand for a couple of hours.
 And I didn’t have to do that tip toe walking thing that us women have to do when walking down wet wooden slopes out of the loos when we are not sure our heels won’t slip.

 And this is what that translates to.
 Yes I did try them all (purely in the interests of research you understand.
 I take this reporting to you my lovely readers lark very seriously)